Sun-G0D/trademinddocs/Concep_SE.md

 ## What is TradeMind?

 TradeMind is a high-performance, distributed algorithmic trading platform designed for low-latency execution and sophisticated strategy support.
-From an engineering perspective, its key characteristic is a hybrid architecture:
+From an engineering perspective, its key characteristic is a hybrid architecture made of the following components:

-*   A **high-performance core engine built in C++** handles time-critical operations like order book management, order routing, risk checks, and connectivity to exchanges via protocols like FIX.
-This ensures microsecond-level processing capabilities.
+*   A **high-performance core engine built in C++** handles time-critical operations like order book management, order routing, risk checks, and connectivity to exchanges via protocols like FIX ensuring microsecond-level processing capabilities.
 *   A **flexible Python layer** provides the interface for quantitative traders to develop, test, and run their trading strategies.
 This layer interacts with the C++ core for execution and data.
 *   A **distributed, microservices-based infrastructure** leveraging technologies like ZeroMQ, Docker, and Kubernetes allows for scalability, resilience, and flexible deployment across various environments (on-premises or cloud).

-Your primary focus as a System Engineer will be on the C++ core, the distributed infrastructure, the connectivity layer, and ensuring the robust operation and interaction of all components.
+As a System Engineer you will primarily be working with the C++ core and the distributed infrastructure.

 ## TradeMind Architecture

 ![TradeMind Architecture Visualization](./imgs/architecture.png)

-Understanding how the following layers/components interact will be crucial for deployment and troubleshooting:
+Understanding how the following layers interact will be crucial for deployment and troubleshooting:

 ### 1. Exchanges and Data Sources Layer (External)
 *   **Function:** Provides the raw market data (quotes, trades) and serves as the destination for orders.